 Organized retail theft in Arizona is a serious offense that involves the intentional theft of retail merchandise, typically as part of a larger operation or scheme.
 Under ARS 13-1819, individuals or groups may face severe penalties if convicted, depending on the value of the stolen goods and the circumstances of the crime.
-As the prevalence of organized retail crime increases across the country, Arizona law enforcement is taking a more aggressive stance to combat this issue.
+As the occurrence of organized retail crime increases across the country, Arizona law enforcement is taking a more aggressive stance to combat this issue.

 What is Organized Retail Theft under ARS 13-1819?